PaulBlanche/frugal/doc/src/contents/doc/0.9/03-guides/03-dotenv.md

 To be safe, never commit the `.env` file.
 That way, even if the load runs in production, there will be no `.env` file to load from.

-You can also use the `CI` environment variable that is usually set by CI platforms :
+You can also use the `CI` environment variable that is usually set by CI platforms:

 ```ts filename=build.ts
 import { build } from "https://deno.land/x/frugal@0.9.2/mod.ts"